robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/discrete-mathematics-7th-edition-section-1-7-notes.md

 We see $x$ can be written as the quotient of two integers with the denominator nonzero.
 Thus by definition, $x$ is rational.
 ## Exercise 23
 Show that at least ten of any $64$ days chosen must fall on the same day of the week.
+### Solution
+Proof by contradiction.
+Suppose we pick $64$ days and no more than $9$ fall on the same day.
+This means that we have chosen at most $7 \times 9=63$ days, which is a contradiction.